razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

    - `bottom`

 2. If the component is adaptive, then design it for all the screens and explicitly mention about the multiple variations of a component for different screen sizes.
+   > We'll have to follow some naming convention to explicitly highlight and communicate to the consumers that a particular component has different variant for mobile vs desktop.

 ### On Consumer Design Side